alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 The preferred way to customise an image is to supply a userdata script.
 Note this is not cloud-init, but a bash script.
 Formal cloud-init makes starting microVMs very slow which is a non-goal for us here.

+The userdata script will run as root on first boot.

 ```diff
 config:
   host_groups: